streamnative/pulsar-spark/README.md

 ### Write data to Pulsar

-The DataFrame being written to Pulsar can have arbitrary schema, since each record in DataFrame are transformed as one message send to Pulsar, it's fields are divided into two groups: fields named `__key` and `__eventTime` are encoded as Pulsar message's metadata; other fields are grouped and encoded using AVRO and put in `value()`:
+The DataFrame written to Pulsar can have arbitrary schema, since each record in DataFrame is transformed as one message sent to Pulsar, fields of DataFrame are divided into two groups: `__key` and `__eventTime` fields are encoded as metadata of Pulsar message; other fields are grouped and encoded using AVRO and put in `value()`:
 ```scala
 producer.newMessage().key(__key).value(avro_encoded_fields).eventTime(__eventTime)
 ```